Blendify/blender-manual/blender_docs/manual/troubleshooting/3d_view.rst

 - Use :ref:`View Dolly <3dview-nav-zoom-dolly>`.
 - Use :ref:`Walk/Fly modes <3dview-fly-walk>`.
 - Use :ref:`Auto Depth <prefs-auto-depth>` and :ref:`Zoom to Mouse Position <prefs-zoom-mouse-pos>`.
-  These tool will make sure the distance is always the value under the mouse cursor,
+  These tools will make sure the distance is always the value under the mouse cursor,
 - Use :ref:`3dview-nav-zoom-region` as it also resets the center point when zooming.
 - Center the view around the mouse cursor :kbd:`Alt-MMB`.
   This will take the position under the cursor and make it your viewpoint center.